Sakharova Prospekt, Moscow (Summer 2019)

 July 6: What is Democracy?

-Valerie Bunce (2003) “The Case for Russian Democracy” in “Rethinking Recent Democratization: Lessons from the Postcommunist Experience,” World Politics 55 (2).
+Valerie Bunce (2003) “Rethinking Recent Democratization: Lessons from the Postcommunist Experience,” World Politics 55 (2).

 Steven M. Fish (2005) “Some Concepts and Their Application to Russia” in Democracy Derailed in Russia: The Failure of Open Politics, Cambridge University Press, Chapter 2.